filipe1309/ud-bmc-simplebank/README.md

 ```sh
 make install
 ```
-> This will run the commands: `make createdb` and `make migrateup`
+> This will run the commands: `make createdb` and `make migrateup`.
 > This will install the project dependencies and create the database.
-> The database will be available at `localhost:5432` with
+> The database will be available at `localhost:5432` with:
 > - user: `root`
 > - password: `secret`
 > - database: `simple_bank`